flashpunch0-0/flashpunch0-0/README.md

 - 👋 Hi, I’m @flashpunch0-0
-- 👀 I’m interested in creating blockchain app which can solve serious problems to make this world a better place.
+- 👀 I’m interested in creating web and blockchain apps which can solve serious problems to make this world a better place.
-- 🌱 I’m currently learning web3.0 and blockchain

 <!---